Isobel Gowdie: I Shall Go into a Hare

 When dance student Amalphia Treadwell embarks on a secret relationship with her charismatic new teacher, she has no idea of the danger that lurks in his school in Scotland…

-My dance background and love of history and spicy stories are what inspired this wild mix of contemporary romance and ballet set in a castle.
-Readers of my historical fiction will recognise that castle and the stone circle in these books.
+My dance background and love of history and spicy stories are what inspired this heady mix of contemporary romance and ballet set in a castle.
+Readers of my historical fiction will recognise the castle and stone circle that feature in these books.

 There are no cliffhanger endings in this series; each book completes a story, but then there is more.
 So much more.
 Read all the blurbs here